Heat Pump vs. Electric Furnace

 You must ensure that you’re installing the right size that fits the needs of your house.

-It won’t work well if it is too small or too big.
+It won’t work well if it’s too small or too large.

 Heat pumps are sized to warm an average number of square feet.